SequoiaDB/sequoiasql-postgresql/README.md

     # ./configure
     # make && make install
     ```
-   If you want to choose different path than /usr/local/pgsql, you can specify prefix to specify pgsql934
+   If you want to choose a different path than /usr/local/pgsql, you can specify prefix to specify pgsql934
 eg: ./configure --prefix=/usr/local/pgsql934
-3. Export PostgreSQL installation's `bin` directory to PATH.
+3. Export PostgreSQL installation's `bin` directory to PATH enviornment variable.
 For example:
     ```
     # export PATH=/usr/local/pgsql934:$PATH
     ```
-4. Copy SequoiaDB C driver to this folder in a new folder named 'sdbdriver'.
+4. Create and copy SequoiaDB's C driver to a subdirectory called 'sdbdriver' in PG's installation path.
 You can find the driver in SequoiaDB installation directory, or just download the driver package from [SequoiaDB official website](http://download.sequoiadb.com/cn/).
 For example:
     ```
     # DRIVER_PATH=/opt/sequoiadb
     # mkdir sdbdriver